I'm a performer, when will I get to perform?

 Where would I live?

 Liverpool represents great value for students.
-Accommodation costs are low in comparison with other places in the UK, particularly the South East.
+Accommodation costs, like general living costs, are lower in comparison with other places in the UK, particularly the South East / London.

 How do I apply?